DIY Upholstered Black Armoire Makeover

 And over the years I have collected a lot of armoires to help out with some of these storage issues.
-They do provide a lot of storage that is easy to get to.
+They provide a lot of storage that is easy to get to.

 So I have to come up with ways to make the armoire “fit” with whatever style I’m currently working with.

-This usually involves some type of DIY project…in this case, using some paint and “upholstery” techniques to add a little pizzazz to an old armoire.
+This usually involves some type of DIY project.
+In this case, using some paint and “upholstery” techniques to add a little pizzazz to an old armoire.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

 It is quite large (big enough to hold a whole bunch of outdoor patio cushions).
-It sits right inside the patio doors in the dining area of my room.
+It sits right inside the patio doors in the dining area of my great room.